lirios/lirios.github.io/_posts/2017-09-28-hacktoberfest.markdown

 Liri is partecipating in this year's [Hacktoberfest][hacktoberfest].

-Submit a Pull Request between October 1 and October 31, in any timezone, to earn a limited edition T-shirt.
+Submit **four** Pull Requests between October 1 and October 31, in any timezone, to earn a limited edition T-shirt.

 Here's the [list][list] of issues up for grab.